Bit depth – meaning, calculation & influence on the sound

 Bit depthValues per sample

-These gradations create a more precise representation of the analog signal.
-This is particularly noticeable in quiet passages or dynamic processing.
+These steps create a more precise representation of the analog signal.
+This becomes especially relevant in quiet passages and during dynamic processing.

 Dynamic range: 16 bit vs. 24 bit